TheMatjaz/atto/README.md

    least one test failed.
 Particularly useful when running the test executables in a pipeline that should stop when something is broken.
-Of course on embedded systems one can use `atto_at_least_one_fail` in different ways, as there is no returning from `main`; for example by transmitting it via other UART.
+Of course on embedded systems one can use `atto_at_least_one_fail` in different ways, as there is no returning from `main`; for example by transmitting it via UART.
 6. Call the test case functions from the `main()`.
 7. Compile `test.c` into an executable and run it.
 8. Check its standard output and the process exit code for failed tests.